UAce/UAce.github.io/_posts/2021-02-28-webhooks-vs-api-how-can-you-use-them.md

 {% capture ua-webhook %}{% asset_path ua-webhook.png %}{% endcapture %}<a href="{{ ua-webhook }}" data-fancybox="gallery" data-caption="Message from ua-webhook"><img src="{{ ua-webhook }}" alt="ua-webhook" class="img-fluid img-thumbnail"></a>

 ## Conclusion
 An API is a communication method used by applications to talk with other applications.
 Webhook is a POST request that is triggered automatically when an event happens.
+Basically, APIs are request-based while webhooks are event-based.

 ### References